obestwalter/mau-mau/README.md

 ### [`strategy.py`](mau_mau/strategy.py)

-For the moment this contains only a single, simple strategy.
-This can be extended later on.
-A player has a strategy, but the player also transfers the strategy to the played card, because in the case of a Jack, the decision which card the next player should play is part of the strategy.
+**Note:** A player has a strategy, but the player also attaches it to the active rule, so that it can be queried for the wanted suit if a Jack is on the table.

+#### `BasicStrategy`

+just plays according to the rules and always chooses random antidotes and cards.
+If playing a Jack it always asks for the suit it has the most of. can be extended upon.
+This can be extended upon.

+#### `HumanStrategy`

+Mainly to show that the existing design makes it very easy to even add interactivity to let a human play against a computer.

 ### [`stats.py`](mau_mau/stats.py)